TheRandomRoulette/BLENDER/README.md

 BLENDER
 =======
-blender java unity
-to create a program
+learn about randomness and howw to apply this in programming to create a program possibly using this knowlede that i have learned